-As noted in the Faculty of Graduate Studies and Research Academic Calendar, graduate students must achieve a grade of 70% or more in order to receive credit for Stat 851.
+As noted on pages 25-27 of the Faculty of Graduate Studies and Research Academic Calendar, 2005-2007, graduate students must achieve a grade of 70% or more in order to receive credit for Stat 851.
 Consequently, a grade of at least 70% on the final exam is necessary (but not sufficient) in order to receive a grade of at least 70% for the course.
 Furthermore, as required by FGSR, students must demonstrate competence in writing skills when submitting work to be graded.